 DMOC started its operation in late 2007 and, since then, has become a key laboratory for oncology molecular testing in Asia.
-With a current volume of more than 1,500 samples per year.
-DMOC receives a large portion of its work from private hospitals within Singapore and from overseas institutions.
-It is currently the reference laboratory for several pharmaceutical companies for the development of high-quality molecular testing in the area of personalised/therapeutic medicine, and it is the reference laboratory for several ongoing clinical trials sponsored by the industry.
+With a current volume of more than 1,500 samples per year, DMOC receives its work from both local and overseas medical and private institutions.
+It is currently the reference laboratory for several pharmaceutical companies for the development of high-quality molecular testing in the area of personalised/therapeutic medicine.

 DMOC is specialised in tissue-based molecular diagnosis and, in particular, in the interface between tissue morphology, immunohistochemistry, hybridisation techniques and PCR-based technology, providing a 1-stop laboratory for integrated pathology tissue diagnosis.

 As the development of new tests is constant in our setting, we welcome enquiries about tests that are not included in our request form at this time.